Collective Annealing by Switching Temperatures: a Boltzmann-type description: Introduction

 In traditional parallel tempering, interactions among replicas are performed through Metropolis-type swaps of states or temperatures.
 In this work, we propose Collective Annealing by Switching Temperatures (CAST), a generalization in which temperature exchange is modeled as a stochastic binary interaction between particles.
 In contrast to other collective dynamics, the binary exchange model offers a computationally efficient scheme, with cost scaling linearly in the number of samples due to its localized pairwise interactions.
 Our approach is conceptually related to thermostatting techniques such as the Nosé–Hoover method^^>\cite{nose_unified_1984,hoover_canonical_1985}, which enforce canonical sampling by coupling the system to an auxiliary dynamical variable.
 Inspired by kinetic theory and Boltzmann-type models, our approach introduces gradual, probabilistic temperature exchanges, enabling a collective and adaptive cooling strategy.

+We also mention recent extensions of consensus-based optimization to constrained, bilevel, and multilevel problems, where additional particle populations or auxiliary variables are introduced to encode the structure of the optimization task \cite{trillos_cb2o_2025,herty_multiscale_2025}.
+The present approach is different in scope: CAST remains a single-level global optimization method, but it augments the particle system with a dynamically evolving temperature variable.
+In this sense, it is close in spirit to multiscale particle methods in which the optimization dynamics is coupled to an auxiliary adaptive mechanism.

 A common drawback of many metaheuristic algorithms is the lack of a rigorous theoretical foundation, as they are typically formulated only at the particle level.
 To investigate the theoretical properties of our method, we employ tools from classical kinetic theory to characterize the behavior of the system in the limit of a large number of particles^^>\cite{pareschi_optimization_2024, borghi_kinetic_2024, pareschi_interacting_2014,albi_vehicular_2019}.
-We refer also to the recent work^^>\cite{herty_kinetic_2025} on kinetic formulations of simulated annealing with entropy-based cooling strategies.
-We obtain a kinetic formulation that enables a rigorous mean-field description.
-Specifically, we describe the evolution of the joint probability density $f(x,T,t)$ of particles with position $x$ and temperature $T$ at time $t$ through the equation
+We refer also to the recent work^^>\cite{herty_kinetic_2026} on kinetic formulations of simulated annealing with entropy-based cooling strategies.
+We derive a kinetic formulation that provides a useful mesoscopic description of the collective dynamics and allows us to establish structural properties such as mass preservation, positivity under suitable conditions, and moment identities for the temperature distribution.
+Specifically, we describe the evolution of the joint probability density $f(x,T,t)$ of particles with position $x$ and temperature $T$ at time $t$ through an equation of the form

 where $\mathcal{L}(f)$ is a linear operator governing spatial exploration based on a Metropolis search algorithm, and $Q(f,f)$ is a Boltzmann-type operator modeling stochastic temperature interactions.
-Let us mention that Boltzmann-type operator in global optimization have been proposed also in \cite{benfenati_binary_2022,albi_kinetic_2023,borghi_kinetic_2025}.
+Let us mention that Boltzmann-type operators in global optimization have been proposed also in \cite{benfenati_binary_2022,albi_kinetic_2023,borghi_kinetic_2025}.
+The detailed expressions for $\mathcal{L}(f)$ and $Q(f,f)$ will be developed in the following sections.